ljonesdesign/INLS161-2021-spring/docs/07-scripting.md

 sidebar_label: 03-05-2021 | Scripting
 ---

+## Recordings for 601 and 603 Recitations
+The raw recordings are now in [UNC Panoto](https://uncch.hosted.panopto.com)

 ## Client Side Script (JavaScript)

 I will demonstrate how you can implement some of these javascript samples shown here: